Patients who underwent weight-loss surgeries at lower risk of severe COVID complications, study shows - NewsBreak

 Patients who underwent weight-loss surgeries at lower risk of severe COVID complications, study shows

-The CDC says weight is a concern for more than 40% of American adults, It’s a category Zehe fell into 10 years ago when she went to see a specialist.
+The CDC says it’s a risk factor for more than 40% of American adults, It’s a category Zehe fell into ten years ago when she went to see a specialist.

 “When you’re heavier, it’s hard to move in bed, so the fact I was able to get up and move a little bit each day and get myself out of bed, that alone, I believe, prevented me from getting pneumonia or any lung issues because I moved around,” Zehe said.